-Section 3406(b) of the Internal Revenue Code requires backup withholding to occur upon certain payments being made to a mutual fund shareholder, including dividends, short-term and long-term capital gains, and redemptions/exchanges.
+Section 3406(b) of the Internal Revenue Code requires backup withholding to occur upon certain payments being made to a shareholder, including dividends, short-term and long-term capital gains, and redemptions/exchanges.

-Generally, backup withholding applies on a taxable account when the Fund did not receive either a properly completed application or IRS Form W-9.
-Backup withholding may also be required when the IRS instructed the Fund to withhold due to a TIN/Name mismatch on your account, or due to your failure to pay federal taxes.
+Generally, backup withholding applies on a taxable, non-retirement account if either a properly completed application or Form W-9 is not provided.
+Backup withholding may also be required when the IRS provides indication of a TIN/Name mismatch on your account, or due to your failure to pay federal taxes.
 See IRS Publication 1281 for more information.

 The backup withholding rate is generally equal to the fourth lowest rate of tax for an individual taxpayer.
-For 2020, a 24% rate applied.
+For 2021, a 24% rate applied.